99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 if you need persistence space, use S3

 Lambda Layers:
-custom runtimes for not supported languages, or create a layer to externalize dependencie to reuse them without having to repackage them to deploy, because the lambda can reference these layers.
+custom runtimes for not supported languages, or create a layer to externalize dependencies to reuse them without having to repackage them to deploy, because the lambda can reference these layers.

 File System Mounting:
-Can access EFS if running in VPC, its a config to mount EFS file system to local directory at initialization, it usese EFS access points.
+Can access EFS if running in VPC, it's a config to mount EFS file system to local directory at initialization, it uses EFS access points.

-Concurrency: the more we invoke the more executions up to 1000, we can set a "reserved concurrency" to limit the max amount per each function. if we dont set limit, we can have 1 function taking up all 1000 executions, and have the other functions not being able to start.
+Concurrency: the more we invoke the more executions up to 1000, we can set a "reserved concurrency" to limit the max amount per each function. if we don't set limit, we can have 1 function taking up all 1000 executions, and have the other functions not being able to start.

-Cold start and provisione concurrency: new instance so all initializations have to start.
+Cold start and provision concurrency: new instance so all initializations have to start.
 The first request has a higher latency, you can use a "provision concurrency" to allocate before the function is invoked in advance so cold start never happens.

-Dependencies: to include the, you need to zip dependencies and code all together, if > 50 MB upload in S3 and reference it.
+Dependencies: to include them, you need to zip dependencies and code all together, if > 50 MB upload in S3 and reference it.

 Lambda and CloudFormation:
-inline directly in the CF code for very simple functions, we cant include external dependencies.
+inline directly in the CF code for very simple functions, we can't include external dependencies.
 Through s3, store the Zip in S3 and refer it in CloudFormation code

 Lambda Container Images:
-Deploy Lambda functions as Container images up to 10BG, pack complex and large dependecies in a container, instead of Zip and upload.
+Deploy Lambda functions as Container images up to 10BG, pack complex and large dependencies in a container, instead of Zip and upload.

 Lambda Versions:
-When you work on a function we work on $LATESTS, we we publish we create a version which is immutable and cant be modified (v1,v2 ec...) = code + config.
+When you work on a function we work on $LATESTS, we publish we create a version which is immutable and can't be modified (v1,v2 ec...) = code + config.
 Aliases used to give the user a stable endpoint, "dev" "prod" ecc... point to the right lambda version.
 We can also use them for Canary deployment

 Lambda and CodeDeploy:
-help automate the traffic shift for lamba aliases.
+help automate the traffic shift for Lamba aliases.
 Linear: glow traffic by x percent every n minutes
 Canary: x percent then 100%
-AllAtOnce: immediate
+AllAtOnce: Immediate

 Lambda function URL:
 to expose the function as HTTP endpoint without having to use API gateway ecc... can create a unique URL endpoint, access only with public internet can have Resource-based policy, CORS security like S3. we can set AuthTypeNone or AuthTypeAWS_IAM for access.

-Lambda and CodeGuru: can be acctivate from console to get runtime performance insights
+Lambda and CodeGuru: can be activated from console to get runtime performance insights

 Lamba Limits per region:
+128mb-10gb RAM allocation
-128mb-10gb ram memory allocation max execution 15min env var. max 4kb disk capacity /tmp 512MB to 10GB concurrency ececutions: 1000 (can be increase by support) compresseed zip deploy: 50MB size of uncompressed: 250MB
+max execution 15min
+env var. max 4kb
+disk capacity /tmp 512MB to 10GB
+concurrency executions: 1000 (can be increased by support) compressed zip deploy: 50MB size of uncompressed: 250MB

 best practices:
 never have recursive code.
-Heavy duty work put it outside the function handler: connection to databasees initialization of AWS SDK pull in dependencies
+Heavy-duty work put it outside the function handler: connection to databases initialization of AWS SDK pull in dependencies
 Use env. variables for stuff that changes frequently: